How to look for records of... Manorial documents and lordships and how to use the Manorial Documents Register

 - the three Ridings of Yorkshire

-View a map showing the status of each county is available online.
+View a map showing the status of each county.

 The remaining English counties are available on microfilm in the Map and Large Document Reading Room at The National Archives.